Q&A Advice & Support

 I have less energy since going vegan.
 Am I depressed? -Monique, Melbourne, Australia

-While some teens are handed an extra bunch of energy when they go vegan, some complain of lower energy.
+While veganism gives some teens an extra bunch of energy, others complain of lower energy.
 Your diet is probably not to blame if you’re getting adequate B12 (either with a supplement or fortified foods) and eating a varied whole-food, plant-based diet.
 This means plenty of fruits and veggies, beans, legumes, greens, whole grains, nuts and seeds.
 However, just to be safe and rule out any medical conditions, please see a medical professional.

-Vegans who’ve ruled out medical problems and still complain about less energy often have either switched to a vegan junk food diet or are exhibiting signs of depression.
+Vegans with less energy and no medical problems often either eat a vegan junk food diet or suffer from depression.
 I’ll discuss both possibilities.

 Is a junk food vegan diet causing your low energy?

 Being vegan doesn’t really tell you about the quality of someone’s diet.
-Few would be surprised if someone who eats lots of fruits and veggies and a little meat feels better than a vegan who lives on french fries, breakfast cereal and soda.
+Nonvegans who eats lots of fruits and veggies likely feel better than vegans who lives on junk food.
 We really owe it to ourselves, the animals, and the earth to take care of ourselves.
 I know this can be easier said than done if you’re living in an environment that doesn’t accommodate your vegan diet.
-That’s why VeganTeen recommends waiting to go vegan if your environment doesn’t allow you to go vegan in a healthful way.
+That’s why VeganTeen recommends waiting to go vegan if your environment doesn’t allow you to go vegan healthfully.

 Empathy and depression—a possible link